saprykins/API_reading_pdf/readme.md

   curl -s http://localhost:5000/documents/1
   ```

-The standard response returns json-file in format:
+The standard response is in the following format:
 ```
 {
   "author": "GPL Ghostscript SVN PRE-RELEASE 8.62",